6 Ways to Become a Better Educational Leader

-Every career field needs leaders, and education is no exception.
-In fact, in today’s world of academia, educational leaders are even more of a necessity, for the sake of students, colleagues, and school districts alike.
+In today’s world of academia, educational leaders are a necessity for the sake of students, colleagues, and school districts alike.
 As America’s schools and students struggle to reach, maintain, or exceed academic goals so they can compete in a global market and workplace, the need for better educational leaders is even more evident.

-Educational leaders–including administrators, principals, superintendents, and other educational professionals in leadership roles–can become better at fulfilling those roles and advocating for students by taking some proactive steps.
+Educational leaders — including administrators, principals, superintendents, and teachers in leadership roles — can become better at fulfilling those positions and advocating for students by taking some proactive steps.
 Here are six ways for these individuals to become better educational leaders.

 Joining relevant organizations and networking with other educational leaders, according to Mike Lubelfeld, is an essential step in professional development.
-Lubelfeld is a public school superintendent who strongly believes that taking advantage of mentoring and attending conferences with professional organizations and associations is key in becoming better educational leaders.
+Lubelfeld is a public school superintendent who strongly believes that taking advantage of mentoring and attending conferences with professional organizations and associations is the key to becoming better educational leaders.

 Professional development and collaboration